lmath/regression/app/docs/week1.md

 the message that are based on previous messages that we know have turned out to be spam.

 We could also train a model based on a dataset of emails and classifications, to learn patterns of what spam messages look like without explicitly writing spam identification rules.
-Then, we could use the model for new data without a classification.
+Then, we could use the model for new resources.data without a classification.
 That's the approach we're more interested in here, but both approaches are algorithms.

 ##### What is a Machine Learning algorithm?